calebsylvest/beanstalk/README.md

 A flexible, responsive grid system built with attitude using Sass.
 Beanstalk is a simple grid solution innately created as a Sass partial for easy addition to any project.
 Beanstalk is powerful and customizable, but not overly complicated.
 It offers easy to use and edit classes for building a mobile first, 100% responsive website.

-Beanstalk was loosely based off the grid system used by Zurb's Foundation, but available for addition to any project.
-So if you like working with Foundation and want a similar grid system to add to other project, Beanstalk is for you.
+Beanstalk is based on the grid system used by Zurb's Foundation, but available for addition to any project.
+So if you like working with Foundation and want a similar grid system to add to other projects, Beanstalk is for you.

 ## Getting Started